 Step 2 – The mat to mountain approach

-It’s easy for learners to begin skiing or snowboarding on real snow at our five mountain centres and at Snow Factor near Glasgow.
+It’s easy for learners to begin skiing or snowboarding on real snow at our five mountain centres.
 However, starting off at your nearest artificial slope, where you slide a little more slowly on artificial mats, is also a good place to begin.
 This gives you time to perfect your stopping and turning and to get used to using ski tows.

 All artificial slopes offer equipment hire, so don’t go spending lots on gear until you’re sure snowsports are for you.